 Have you ever asked yourself that question?
-I have, and I’ve struggled with the answer to that question since the day that I returned home from Vietnam in January 1972.
+I have, and I’ve struggled with the answer since the day I returned home from Vietnam in January 1972.
 That in itself seems to be an odd statement.
 Of course, I am a Vietnam Veteran if I did a tour in Vietnam.
 Right?
-Well yeah, I was there but the question is: “Am I a “REAL” Vietnam Veteran?”
+Well yeah, I was there but the question is: “Am I a ‘REAL’ Vietnam Veteran?”

 But what about the earlier 60’s and then the 70’s years of the war?
 Do those years count?
 As the war was winding down when I was there in 1971, the casualties had dropped way down.
 There were “only” 2,357 men killed.
 Only!!?
 That counts, right?
 Of course it does, those 2,357 men and the men who fought in the battles with them, large or small, are for sure real Vets, but what about the rest of us in 1971 and the other years?
 Should being a “real” Vet be defined as ONLY those who have been in “heavy combat” that resulted in heavy casualties?

 I don’t think there is any doubt that receiving military orders to report to Vietnam for a one-year tour of duty was traumatic for anyone, no matter what year it was.
 The big unknown is: Will it be bad? or really bad?
+Will I ever come home again?
 Will I live or die?
-Will I ever come home again?
 There’s no way around those thoughts.
-Those contemplations and fears were real, and in my mind, all of us who had to face that basic reality from day one and going forward, are “real vets” regardless of what years we served in and regardless of what our assignments were.
+Those psychological contemplations and fears were real, and in my mind, all of us who had to face that basic reality from day one and going forward, are “real vets” regardless of what years we served in and regardless of what our assignments were.

-However, I am sure that some would disagree, so let’s delve into it deeper to try to determine if some of my following listed encounters and experiences, that I have described in detail in my book, “count” towards being a “real” Vet or not.
+However, I am sure that some may disagree, so let’s delve into it deeper to try to determine if some of my following listed encounters and experiences count toward being a “real” Vet or not.

 Does just being assigned to an infantry unit as a rifleman and sometimes a grenadier and at times a machine gunner count?

-Does pulling guard duty on the perimeter of an LZ or a Firebase or an Airbase, sometimes for 30 nights in a row or more count?
-Even though the “only” casualties that my unit suffered there were accidental?
+Does pulling guard duty on the perimeter of an LZ or a Firebase or an Airbase, for 30 consecutive nights or longer without a day off count?
+Even though the “only” casualties that my unit suffered there were few?

 Does going outside the wire with just a small squad of 6-8 men on dozens and dozens of ambush patrols overnight into the rice paddies count?
 Even though the “only” casualties my unit suffered there were from friendly fire?

-Does the fear and exhaustion of carrying a rifle and humping a heavy rucksack up and down the mountains and jungles of the dangerous Central Highlands count?
+Does the fear and exhaustion of carrying a rifle and humping a heavy rucksack up and down the mountains and hacking through the jungles of the dangerous Central Highlands count?

-Does being pinned down by snipers as bullets whiz by you on a hot and humid afternoon in the jungle count?
+Does the intense fear that results from being shot at and pinned down by snipers as bullets from automatic weapons whiz by you on a hot and humid afternoon in the jungle count?
+When you are so scared that you’re holding your steel pot tight against your head and lying flat on the ground, trying to hide under your heavy rucksack which is your only cover?
 Even though none of that resulted in any casualties at all?

-Does the intense fear of hearing artillery explosions that you know came in too close and you can hear the shrapnel cutting the tree branches above and around you count?
-Even though there again we somehow avoided casualties?
+Does hearing the terrifying loud explosions of artillery rounds that came in so dangerously close that you can hear the shrapnel cutting the tree branches above and around you count?
+Even though there again we somehow luckily avoided casualties?

 Does being in a convoy roadside ambush count?
-Seeing trucks get blown up right behind me, seeing soldiers wounded and bloodied?
-Watching and hearing the sounds of the gun-truck’s 50 caliber machine guns firing up the hillside where the rockets were fired from, so very close by.
-Even though my platoon was out of position to be able to assist and I never even fired my weapon during that particular terrifying incident?
-Does that still count?
+Seeing trucks get blown up, seeing soldiers wounded and bloodied?
+Seeing helicopter “dust-offs” landing to pick up the wounded?
+Hearing the sounds of the gun-truck’s 50 caliber machine guns firing up the hillside where the rockets were fired from, so very close by.
+Even though my platoon was rushed out of the kill zone and unable to return direct fire after the initial terrifying explosions, does any of that still count?

 Does the fear and adrenalin of flying around the country in helicopters and being dropped into remote areas to perform search and destroy missions count?
 Even though we rarely made enemy contact?